microsoft/privateAML/README.md

 ## Using the environment

 1. Navigate to the Azure ML at [https://ml.azure.com](https://ml.azure.com)
-1. Select the ML workspace that was created <ml-name-id>
+1. Select the ML workspace that was created (e.g. "ml-test-1234")
 1. Switch to "Compute" tab and click on New to create a new Compute Instance.
 1. Click on Advanced Settings and select the Virtual Network, Subnet, and enable "No public IP".
 Press Create to create the Compute Instance.
 1. Switch over to "Compute clusters" tab, and click on New.